-Invoices, receipts, or an explanation of benefits from an insurer or healthcare provider typically satisfy this requirement.
-Depending on the item that’s being requested for reimbursement, a doctor’s note or prescription may also be necessary under the regulations.
-Keep in mind that this information is subject to HIPAA’s privacy rules and must be handled carefully if you are self-administering a QSEHRA.
+Invoices, receipts, or an explanation of benefits from an insurance company or healthcare provider typically satisfy the IRS requirements.
+Regulations may require a doctor’s note or prescription depending on the items your employees want you to reimburse.
+Keep in mind that this information is subject to HIPAA privacy rules.
+You must handle this information carefully if you’re self-administering a QSEHRA.

 Step 4: Review and reimburse expenses

-Finally, the employer will review the expense and either approve or reject the request.
-If you’re offering a QSEHRA with PeopleKeep, our experts will review your employees’ submissions for you so you can be sure it qualifies.
-If it’s a qualified expense, you will reimburse your employee up to their accrued monthly allowance.
+Finally, you’ll review the expense and either approve or reject the request based on IRS regulations and your plan design.
+If you’re offering a QSEHRA with PeopleKeep, our experts will review your employees’ submissions for you so you can be sure they qualify.
+Once we verify the submitted expenses, you can reimburse them up to their available allowance amount.

-Typically, employers choose to reimburse employees through payroll by adding a non-taxable line item to employees’ paychecks, although you can also pay out QSEHRA funds through a separate check, cash, or a bank transfer.
+Employers typically reimburse their employees through payroll by adding a non-taxable line item to their paychecks.
+But you can also pay out QSEHRA reimbursements with a separate check, cash, or bank transfer.

 Who can offer a QSEHRA?

-In addition to the company size requirement, an eligible employer cannot offer a QSEHRA alongside any other group plan.
-Employers interested in a QSEHRA that are currently offering a group health insurance policy can cancel it and become eligible.
+Employers interested in a QSEHRA that currently offer a group health insurance policy can cancel it and become eligible.